Poison Centre Notifications (PCN) for hazardous mixtures

 If you are not sure about your company’s obligations, please contact Chementors and we will help you to identify them!

-Although the process of preparing Poison Centre Notifications (PCN) has been harmonised, sending the information to poison centres is still a complex process, requiring companies that supply chemicals to have the necessary skills and invest their time and resources.
-The companies’ obligations include opening up an ECHA account, creating UFI codes, understanding what information they need to prepare the PCN and where they can find this information, and compiling and sending the information through the ECHA PCN portal to every country in which the mixture is on the market.
-Chementors can do all of this on your behalf.
-Tell us what products you need to report and we will take care of your remaining notification obligations on your behalf.
+Although the process of preparing Poison Centre Notifications (PCN) has been harmonized, sending the information to poison centres is still a complex process, requiring companies that supply chemicals to have the necessary skills and invest their time and resources.
+The companies’ obligations include opening an ECHA account, creating UFI codes, understanding what information they need to prepare the PCN and where they can find this information, and compiling and sending the information through the ECHA PCN portal to every country in which the mixture is on the market.

 Frequently asked questions